miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

  │    All Available Tools:                                                               │
  │    ⚠️ FINDER_TOKEN: KEYCHAIN_IMPORT_FAILED - AI Keychain not available               │
  ╰───────────────────────────────────────────────────────────────────────────────────────╯
+### 🔍 The Plot Thickens: Another Layer of Discovery

 ✦ This is perplexing.
 The tool is still not showing up.
 I have updated cli.py to use get_all_tools, and get_all_tools is designed to import everything in the tools directory.